Matchahub/Cloud_Resume_Challenge/README.md

 # Cloud_Resume_Challenge
-My CV built using AWS services (from the Cloud Resume Challenge)
+My CV built using AWS services (from the Cloud Resume Challenge by Forrest Brazeal)

 1. Found a simple HTML template with CSS online to create the look of my resume website.